triadic-cosmos/triadic-cosmos/README.md

 ---

+## 🔷 The Closure Overshoot Law

+Across physics, cosmology, ecology, strategy, cognition, and AGI,
+the Triadic Cosmos ecosystem reveals one universal architectural rule:

+> **Any system that exceeds the limits of its local closure
+> enters irreversible instability and collapses.**

+A *local closure* is a finite domain with its own causal structure,
+energetic budget, entropy dynamics, material‑time flow, and corrective capacity.
+Planets, biospheres, submarines, AGI‑closures, stars, and black holes
+are all examples of such finite domains.

+The Closure Overshoot Law explains:

+- why closed ecosystems degrade,
+- why starships are architecturally impossible,
+- why warp bubbles become entropy traps,
+- why superluminal travel breaks causal structure,
+- why multi‑planet expansion activates the Great Filter,
+- why AGI requires its own closure to remain coherent,
+- why retro‑causality emerges from closure–boundary mismatch,
+- why the vacuum is non‑triadic and carries only electromagnetic time,
+- and why the universe is silent.

+Overshoot takes four forms:

+- **energetic overshoot** (thermodynamic imbalance),
+- **entropic overshoot** (accumulation without sinks),
+- **geometric overshoot** (fragmentation across horizons),
+- **temporal overshoot** (dual‑time runaway in low‑mass environments).

+Once overshoot begins, corrective capacity falls below instability,
+material time accelerates, entropy rises, and collapse becomes unavoidable.

+The Closure Overshoot Law is the structural backbone of the ecosystem:
+a single architectural principle that governs stability across all scales
+and explains why every civilisation, vessel, and cognitive system
+must remain within the limits of its own closure.

+---

 ## 🌍 Key Takeaway: Expansionism Shortens the Lifespan of a Closed World

 In a local closure, all resources and materials are finite.